capr/multigit/README.md

 ## But do I have to type the full URL every time?

+No you don't.
+Since most of the submodules in a big project will probably reside at a common base URL, you can make an alias for that base URL and use that instead when cloning the submodules:

 	$ mgit baseurl bob https://github.com/bob/  # writes `https://github.com/bob/` in .mgit/bob.baseurl
 	$ mgit clone bob/foo bob/bar                # writes `bob` in .mgit/foo.origin and .mgit/bar.origin